sefinek24/Stella-Mod-Translations/README.md

 <h1 align="center">
-    ✨ Translations for the mod project
+    ✨ Translations for the Mod Project
 </h1>

 This repository contains translations for my [~~launcher~~](launcher) and [website](website).
 The translations are provided by community members and are constantly updated to reflect changes and additions to the original content.